-For more details please refer to the Security Target [6], chapters 7.1 and 7.2.
+For more details please refer to the Security Target [6], chapter 7.1.

 The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6], chapters 3.2, 3.3 and 3.4.